-If impatience is getting the better of you, we can reveal that our overall best mini amp winner is the Roland Micro Cube GX – but be sure to read the entire article to find out what’s best for you.
+If impatience is getting the better of you, we can reveal that our overall best mini amp winner is the Roland Micro Cube GX (please note this is a used item) – but be sure to read the entire article to find out what’s best for you.

 There’s one reason why the Roland Micro Cube GX wins top spot in our shortlist – quite simply it sounds the best.
 Period.
 Take a look at our detailed product review.

 OK so it is one of the larger mini amps in this review and it does offer pretty extensive modeling characteristics so sonically it has advantages over the competition.
 But this is a battery/mains powered amp; it pushes out 3W of power and it has a 5” speaker so it deserves to be here very much on merit.